 System restore is like a time machine for your computer—it lets you roll back to a safer past if something goes haywire.
 Shady hackers might turn this off to trap you in the present with no easy escape.
 Make it a habit to ensure your system’s restore options are switched on and ready for action, just in case you need them.

-Spotting these warning signs helps you defend your territory and fend off cyber-nasties.
-For more on how to lock down your digital safe, check out our guides on how to backup data securely and best antivirus software.
+Spotting these warning signs helps you defend your territory and fend off cybernasties.
+For more on locking down your digital safe, check out our guides on securely backing up data and the best antivirus software.

 What to Do If You Spot These Signs